For information on how we are working to keep our community safe please read our COVID-19 information.

 Lola was appointed to the CTST Board in 2021.

-Lola has a broad background in the community sector and is currently the Senior Executive Officer with the Tasmanian Community Fund (a place-based funder that provides around $6.5 million to the Tasmanian community each year).
-Lola has work and Board experience in the youth, environment sports and recreation sectors.
-Lola is a member of the AICD and Australian Community Philanthropy.
+Lola has a broad background in the community sector and is currently Manager with the Tasmanian Community Fund (a place-based funder that provides around $6.5 million to the Tasmanian community each year).

 Lyndon Stevenson